 Let’s take a step back here and re-read what I just wrote.
 I felt crushed.
 Abandoned.
 Key word?
 Felt.
 I felt that way.
 Yes, it was devestating news to me.
 (Still is).
 Yes, I wondered why God would allow this to happen right now.
 (Still do).
 But ultimately, my feelings aren’t in control of my life – His plans and purposes are.
 I can feel lots of different things, but that doesn’t mean how I feel defines the situation.

+We are pressed on every side by troubles, but we are not crushed.
+We are perplexed, but not driven to despair.
+We are hunted down, but never abandoned by God.
+We get knocked down, but we are not destroyed.
 Through suffering, our bodies continue to share in the death of Jesus so that the life of Jesus may also be seen in our bodies.
 1 Corinthians 4:8-10

 Bad news doesn’t mean God abandoned me.
 I felt crushed, but I wasn’t really.
 It’s just not my time yet.
 I need to suffer for a little while longer.
 God is saying wait.